Pinecone Alternative

 Can I self-host?

 Yes.
 Same Docker image, same API.
-Pull it, run it, your data stays on your servers.
-PostgreSQL is the only dependency.
+Pull it, run it, your data stays on your servers. minimal dependencies.
 Pinecone has no self-hosted option at any price.

 Ready to switch?